-- (1) If the power to make a decision in respect of an application is delegated to an authorised employee and no integrated process in terms of another law is being followed, the authorised employee must decide on the application within 60 days, reckoned from- - (a) the last day for the submission of comments as contemplated in section 50(2) if no comments were submitted; - (b) the last day for the submission of the applicant's reply to comments submitted as contemplated in section 55(2) or (3); or - (c) the last day for the submission of additional information as contemplated in section 55(5). - (2) If the power to make a decision is not delegated to an authorised employee and no integrated process in terms of another law is being followed, the Tribunal must decide on the application within 120 days, reckoned from the applicable date contemplated in subsection (1)(a) to (c). - (3) The authorised employee or Tribunal, as the case may be, may extend the period contemplated in subsection (1) or (2) in exceptional circumstances including the following: - (a) if an interested person has submitted a petition for intervener status; - (b) in the case of the Tribunal, if an oral hearing is to be held.
+- (1) When an authorised employee makes a decision in respect of an application as contemplated in section 69(1) and no integrated process in terms of another law is being followed, the authorised employee must decide on the application within 60 days, reckoned from- - (a) the last day for the submission of comments as contemplated in section 50(2) if no comments were submitted; - (b) the last day for the submision of the applicant's reply to comments submitted as contemplated in section 55(2) or (3); or - (c) the last day for the submission of additional information as contemplated in section 55(5). - (2) If no integrated process in terms of another law is being followed and the Tribunal must decide on an application as contemplated in section 69(2), the Tribunal must decide on the application within 120 days, reckoned from the applicable date contemplated in subsection (1)(a), (b) or (c). - (3) The authorised employee or Tribunal, as the case may be, may extend the period contemplated in subsection (1) or (2) in exceptional circumstances, including the following: - (a) if an interested person has submitted a petition for intervener status; - (b) in the case of the Tribunal, if an oral hearing is to be held.